jhgann/Basket.API/Readme.md

 - Clone this repository.
 - Run `docker-compose build`.
 - Run `docker-compose up`.
-- Navigate to the URL's listed below.
+- Navigate to the URLs listed below.

 Another option:
 - Loading the project in Visual Studio.